Aarsha-Padmarajan/Pointify/README.md

 ## Features

 - *Simplify the Process*: Say goodbye to complex spreadsheets and manual calculations.
 Pointify automates the entire process, making it a     breeze to calculate activity points.
-- *Smart Certificate Parsing*: Our advanced parsing technology extracts key information from your certificas and ensure accurate point calculations every time.
+- *Smart Certificate Parsing*: Our advanced parsing technology extracts key information from your certificates and ensure accurate point calculations every time.
 - *Beautiful Reports*: Visualize your progress with stunning activity point reports that are as easy on the eyes as they are informative.
 Download and share them with ease.
 - *User-Friendly Interface*: Our intuitive interface makes it easy for students of all technical levels to navigate Pointify with ease.
 No technical expertise required!